MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

 Some four low-level APIs are required to connect the display engine on the display driver.
 The functions are listed in ``LLUI_DISPLAY_impl.h``.

 * ``LLUI_DISPLAY_IMPL_initialize`` : The initialization function is called when MicroEJ application is calling ``MicroUI.start()``.
 Before this call, the display is useless and no need to be initialized.
 This function consists to initialize the display driver and to fill the given structure ``LLUI_DISPLAY_SInitData``.
 This structure has to contain pointers on two binary semaphores (see after), the back buffer address (see :ref:`section_display_modes`), the display *virtual* size in pixels and optionaly the display *physical* size in pixels.
 The display *virtual* size is the size of the area where the drawings are visible.
 The display *physical* size is the required memory size where the area is located.
-Theoretical memory size is: ``display_width * display_height * bpp / 8``.
+Virtual memory size is: ``display_width * display_height * bpp / 8``.
 On some devices the memory width (in pixels) is higher than virtual width.
 In this way, the graphics buffer memory size is: ``memory_width * memory_height * bpp / 8``.

 * ``LLUI_DISPLAY_IMPL_binarySemaphoreTake`` and ``LLUI_DISPLAY_IMPL_binarySemaphoreGive``: The display engine requires two binary semaphores to synchronize its internal states.
 The binary semaphores must be configured in a state such that the semaphore must first be *given* before it can be *taken*.
 Two distincts functions have to be implemented to *take* and *give* a binary semaphore.

 * ``LLUI_DISPLAY_IMPL_flush``: According the display buffer mode (see :ref:`section_display_modes`), the ``flush`` function has to be implemented.
-This function should be atomic and not performing the copy directly.
+This function must not be blocking and not performing the copy directly.
 Another OS task or a dedicated hardware must be configured to perform the buffer copy.

 Optional Low Level API
 ----------------------

-Several low-level API are available in ``LLUI_DISPLAY_impl.h``.
+Several optional low-level API are available in ``LLUI_DISPLAY_impl.h``.
 They are already implemented as *weak* functions in the display engine and return no error.
-These optional features concern the display backlight and constrast, display characteristics (is colored display, double buffer), colors conversions (see :ref:`display_pixel_structure` and :ref:`display_lut`) etc.
+These optional features concern the display backlight and constrast, display characteristics (is colored display, double buffer), colors conversions (see :ref:`display_pixel_structure` and :ref:`display_lut`), etc. Refer to each function comment to have more information about the default behavior.

 Painter Low Level API
 ---------------------